 - Some are built into Portable socket-outlet assemblies (PSOAs).

-Leads & Cords
+Leads and Cords

 Leads and cords are easily damaged, particularly those connected to equipment that is often moved.
 Make sure leads and cords are suitably set up and protected: